Los Angeles Police Department: History

+Parker also had a long and difficult relationship with the Federal Bureau of Investigation and its director, J. Edgar Hoover.
+Parker wanted the LAPD to operate with greater independence, while Hoover strongly disliked him and at times limited cooperation with the department.
+Relations between the LAPD and FBI remained strained for years and were reported to be improving by the early 1990s.

+Parker was succeeded by Thomas Reddin, who served as chief from 1967 to 1969.
+Reddin placed greater emphasis on community relations and tried to make the department more responsive to residents.
+His successor, Edward M. Davis, continued several community-oriented programs while also emphasizing crime control.
+When Daryl Gates became chief in 1978, the department again became associated with aggressive tactics, especially its gang and drug enforcement programs.
+Later accounts of LAPD reform often contrast the Gates period with the department's post-1992 changes.

 In the 1970s and 1980s, street gangs became a growing issue in Los Angeles; in response, the LAPD established the Community Resources Against Street Hoodlums (CRASH) gang intelligence unit in 1979, conducting Operation Hammer in 1987.
 In the 1990s, corruption, and misconduct within the LAPD were revealed to the public: the 1991 Rodney King beating led to the 1992 Los Angeles riots, while the 1997 Rampart scandal led to the disbandment of CRASH.
 Also in 1997, outgunned LAPD officers in North Hollywood were locked into a lengthy shootout with heavily armed and armored bank robbers, prompting police armament upgrades across the United States.
 Throughout its existence, the LAPD absorbed numerous smaller police forces in Greater Los Angeles, including the LACMTA Police in 1997 and the Los Angeles General Services Police in 2012.
 The LAPD has made several attempts to absorb the Los Angeles Airport Police and Los Angeles Park Ranger Division, though all attempts failed or did not proceed, and no mergers have been made since 2012.